Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Introduction

 \item Second, it is about noticing that---in the context of intensional programming---a constructive reading of the G\"odel-L\"ob axiom, i.e. $\Box(\Box A \rightarrow A) \rightarrow \Box A$, amounts to a strange kind of recursion, namely \emph{intensional recursion}. \end{itemize}

 We will introduce a \emph{typed $\lambda$-calculus with modal types} that supports both of these features.
-We will call it \emph{Intensional PCF}, after the simply-typed $\lambda$-calculus with fixed points studied by Scott \cite{Scott1993} and Plotkin \cite{Plotkin1977}.
+We will call it \emph{Intensional PCF}, after the simply-typed $\lambda$-calculus with $\mathbf{Y}$ introduced by Scott \cite{Scott1993} and Plotkin \cite{Plotkin1977}.